On eve of visit, China warns UK not to lecture it on human rights

 Briefing reporters on the visit, the ambassador also rejected local media reports that China had threatened to cancel the trip if Li did not get to meet the Queen, saying such threats were not "our way of doing business."

-The visit, Li's first to Britain since he took office and the first by a Chinese premier in three years, is expected to yield business deals worth a total value of over $30 billion (17.7 billion pounds).
+The visit, Li's first to Britain since he took office and the first by a Chinese premier in three years, is expected to yield business deals worth a total value of over $30 billion.

 Li, who will be accompanied by what China says is an unprecedented number of Chinese business leaders, will hold talks with Prime Minister David Cameron and will have an audience with the Queen.